justinethier/cyclone/docs/api/primitives.md

     (exit obj)
 Exit the program.
 #file-exists?
-    (file-exists? filename)
+    (file-exists? string)
-Determine if the given file exists.
+Determine if the file with filename `string` exists.
 #integer->char
     (integer->char x)
 Return a character with the same value as the given integer.